pdefusco/CDE119_ACE_WORKSHOP/step_by_step_guides/english.md

 ###### 4. Creating a CDE Spark Job with Apache Iceberg

+In this last section of Part 1 you will create a CDE Job of type Spark in the CDE UI using PySpark script "03_PySpark_Iceberg.py".

+The script includes a lot of Iceberg-related code.
+Open it in your editor of choice and familiarize yourself with the code.
+In particular, notice:

+* Lines 62-69: The SparkSession must be launched with the Iceberg Catalog.
+However, no Jars need to be referenced.
+These are already available as Iceberg is enabled at the CDE Virtual Cluster level.
+The Iceberg Catalog replaces the Hive Metastore for tracking table metadata.
+* Lines 82 - 98: You can migrate a Spark Table to Iceberg format with the "ALTER TABLE" syntax.
+* Lines 125-126: Iceberg allows you to query Table metadata including history of changes and table snapshots.
+* Lines 146 and 150: You can create/update/append Iceberg tables from a Spark Dataframe via the Iceberg Dataframe API.
+At line 146 we append the Dataframe to the pre-existing table.
+At line 150 we create a new Iceberg table from the Spark Dataframe.
+* Line 171: You can query tables as of a particular timestamp or snapshot.
+In this case we use the timestamp.
+This information is available in the history and snapshots table we queries at lines 125-126.
+The metadata tables are updated in real time as tables are modified.
+* Lines 193-197: You can query Iceberg table by selecting only data that has changed between two points in time or two snaphots.
+This is referred to as an "Iceberg Incremental Read".
+* Lines 234-251: While Spark provides partitioning capabilities, once a partitioning strategy is chosen the only way to change it is by repartitioning or in other words recomputing all table / dataframe partitions.
+Iceberg introduces Partition Evolution i.e. the ability to change the partitoning scheme on new data without modifying it on the initial dataset.
+This way tables / dataframes are not recomputed.
+This is achieved by Iceberg's improved way of tracking table metadata.
+* Line 260: similarly to partition evolution, Spark does not allow you to change table schema without recreating the table.
+Iceberg allows you to more flexibily ADD and DROP table columns via the ALTER TABLE statement.
+* Line 275: The MERGE INTO statment allows you to more easily compare data between tables and proceed with flexible updates based on intricate logic.
+In comparison, Spark table inserts and updates are rigid as the MERGE INTO statement is not allowed in Spark SQL.

+Once you have finished going through the code, run the script as a CDE Spark Job from the CDE UI.
+Monitor outputs and results from the CDE Job Runs page.

 To learn more about Iceberg in CDE please visit [Using Apache Iceberg in Cloudera Data Engineering](https://docs.cloudera.com/data-engineering/cloud/manage-jobs/topics/cde-using-iceberg.html).